Azure/azure-sdk-for-python/sdk/textanalytics/azure-ai-textanalytics/samples/README.md

   pip install azure-identity
   ```

-2. Clone or download this sample repository
+2. Clone the repo or download the sample file
-3. Open the sample folder in Visual Studio Code or your IDE of choice.
+3. Open the sample file in Visual Studio Code or your IDE of choice.

 ## Running the samples